-The school district will provide bus transportation for students who live in the district and who attend public or non-public schools according to the policy set by the Board of Education.
+Transportation is provided to students who live in the West Islip School District and attend public or non-public schools according to the policy set by the Board of Education.
 That policy is as follows:

-Students in grades 2 – 5 who live .5 of a mile or more from school.
+• Students in grades 2 – 5 who live 0.5 of a mile or more from the school they attend.

-Students in grades 6 – 8 who live 1 mile or more from school.
+• Students in grades 6 – 8 who live 1.0 mile or more from the school they attend.

-Students in grades 9 – 12 who live 1.5 miles or more from school.
+• Students in grades 9 – 12 who live 1.5 miles or more from the school they attend.

-Transportation of children to private and parochial schools outside the district is provided up to a maximum of 15 miles, and state law mandates transportation for handicapped children to a maximum of 50 miles.
-All requests for transportation of non-handicapped children attending private and parochial schools must be received at the Transportation Department no later than April 1 for the following school year.
+Transportation is provided for all students attending private and parochial schools up to a distance of 15 miles, and state law mandates transportation for handicapped children up to a distance of 50 miles.
+Requests for transportation to private and parochial schools must be received at the Transportation Department no later than April 1 for the following school year.
 The request form below provides further information.

 School Bus Behavior Code